racket/rhombus/rhombus/0000-rhombus.md

 a variable, non-predicate contracts fit naturally into the language's framework._

+The `::` operator also works in expression positions.
+In that case, the right-hand expression must produce a value that satisfies the right-hand contract, otherwise a run-time contract exception is raised.

 When `struct` defines a new structure type, a contract can be associated with each field.
 The contract is checked when an instance is created.